What Does it Take to Be a Municipal Clerk?

 - Prepare meeting agendas or packets of related information.

 - Record and edit the minutes of meetings and distribute to appropriate officials or staff members.

-Municipal Clerks state the following job skills are important in their day-to-day work.
+When polled, Municipal Clerks say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.